Jerome Pearson: Selected publications

 Pearson was an early co-inventor of the space elevator.
 His publication in Acta Astronautica in 1975 introduced the concept to the world spaceflight community.

-Arthur Clarke then contacted Pearson for the technical background of his novel, “The Fountains of Paradise,” published in 1978, and acknowledged this contribution in the Afterword.
+Arthur C. Clarke then contacted Pearson for the technical background of his novel, "The Fountains of Paradise", published in 1978, and acknowledged this contribution in the Afterword.
 Shortly thereafter, Pearson invented the lunar space elevator, balanced about the Lagrangian points in the Moon-Earth system, and extended the concept on a contract with the NASA Institute for Advanced Concepts.

 He then applied rotating tethers for mining asteroids, proposed a rotating space tether plus a rocket or gun for Earth-to-space launches, and tethers for orbit propellantless maneuvering space vehicles.

-Pearson wrote invited articles on space elevators and tethers for Encyclopædia Britannica and New Scientist, was featured discussing space elevators in the Discovery Channel series “Science of the Impossible,” and proposed the rarity of Earth-like planets as an explanation for the lack of success of SETI.
+Pearson wrote invited articles on space elevators and tethers for Encyclopædia Britannica and New Scientist, was featured discussing space elevators in the Discovery Channel series "Science of the Impossible", and proposed the rarity of Earth-like planets as an explanation for the lack of success of SETI.

-Pearson developed a space-based solar shield to counteract global warming and control Earth’s climate, and multi-winglets for improved aircraft performance.
+Pearson developed a space-based solar shield to counteract global warming and control Earth's climate, and multi-winglets for improved aircraft performance.

 Pearson has also written about the origins of the concept of the space elevator, and how it has been mistakenly attributed to Konstantin Tsiolkovsky.